Oflag V-B: Escapes

 There were several escape attempts during the summer of 1941.
 The largest such attempt was on 13 September, when 26 prisoners got out through a tunnel.
 Four managed to reach Switzerland, the rest were recaptured.
 It is possible that the large number or escape attempts and the close proximity to the Swiss border (only 110 km away) prompted the authorities to move the prisoners.

 The successful escapes by Lt.
 Duncan and Cpt O'Sullivan were documented extensively at the time by British Intelligence.
 Lt.
 Duncan's report is in the file M.I.9/S/P.G.(G) 639 (subsequently released by the British National Archives under WO/208/3307/26) with a more extensive autobiographical account written up and published in the 1950s under the title of "Underground from Posen".
 Cpt O'Sullivan's report is in the file M.I.9/S/P.G.(G) 637 (subsequently released by the British National Archives under WO/208/3307/28).

-Australian Army Private Francis McGregor Brown successfully escaped Oflag V- A on 3 November 1941 then after recapture escaped V-B on 24 March 1943 and remained at Liberty until being recaptured on 9 November 1943 and interred at Oflag IVC until liberation.
+Australian Army Private Francis McGregor Brown successfully escaped Oflag V- A on 3 November 1941 then after recapture escaped V-B on 24 March 1943 and remained at Liberty until being recaptured on 9 November 1943 and interned at Oflag IVC until liberation.